discolabs/disco_app/README.md

 to use the Mailgun API in production for sending email.
 Adds the `MAILGUN_API_KEY` and `MAILGUN_API_DOMAIN` environment variables.

-### Rollbarify
+### Monitorify
 ```
-$ bundle exec rails generate disco_app:rollbarify
+$ bundle exec rails generate disco_app:monitorify
 ```

+Adds support for both exception reporting and application performance monitoring to the application.

-Adds support for Rollbar exception tracking in production, when a `ROLLBAR_ACCESS_TOKEN` environment variable is present.
+[Rollbar][] is used for exception tracking, and will be activated when a `ROLLBAR_ACCESS_TOKEN` environment variable is present.
+Rollbar access tokens are unique to each app - if you're deploying a new app and don't have a token, ask Gavin for one.

+[New Relic][] is used for application performance monitoring, and will be activated when a `NEW_RELIC_LICENSE_KEY` environment variable is present.
+There is a single New Relic license key across all Disco apps - contact Gavin if you need it to deploy a new application.

 ## Upgrading